Analysis of strong coupling constant with machine learning and its application: Summary

 The strong coupling constant $\alpha_s(Q)$ is central to modern QCD and the Standard Model of particle physics.
 Since QCD theory was established in the last century, individuals have actively endeavored to understand it.
-At medium-high energy scale $Q$, the model established by physicists can effectively describe $\alpha_s(Q)$.
+At high energy scale $Q$, the model established by physicists can effectively describe $\alpha_s(Q)$.
 However, there still exist some uncertainties regarding the QCD scale parameter $\Lambda$.
 It is crucial to determine and analyze the $\Lambda$ value accurately.
-Based on the $\Phi$-SO framework, this work automatically searches for an analytical expression of the strong coupling constant varying with the energy scale through the medium-high energy $Q$ experimental data.
-The exciting thing is that one obtains an expression with the identical structure as the first-order renormalization equation.
-Through multi-party verification of RMSE and ``Reward'', we believe the expression Eq. (\ref{eq:2}) is valid and reliable.
-In addition, the behavior predicted by the expression is in good agreement with the experimental data.
-This further verifies the feasibility of studying physical laws based on machine learning.
+Based on the $\Phi$-SO framework, this work automatically searches for an analytical expression of the strong coupling constant varying with the energy scale through the various energy $Q$ experimental data.
+The exciting thing is that one obtains the expression at high-energy scale with the identical structure as the first-order renormalization equation.
+And the behavior of the global scale formula describes the change of the strong coupling constant measured experimentally at different energies.
+Through multi-party verification of RMSE and ``Reward'', we believe the result by ML is valid and reliable.

-In conclusion, the high-precision $\alpha_s$ is necessary to understand QCD theory and is essential to the study of the standard Model and the search for physics beyond the standard Model.
-Moreover, the precise $\alpha_s$ value of low-energy scale is a critical parameter for studying nucleon-related properties.
-However, compared with the high-energy scale, the interaction between quarks and gluons in the low-energy scale is very strong due to the quark color confinement, making it difficult to solve the problem with the perturbation method.
-Although particle physicists have established various models using non-perturbation methods to study the $\alpha_s$ at low-energy, differences between models still exist.
-Although the experiment is also devoted to the $\alpha_s$ measurement of low-energy region, there is still a considerable error.
-Therefore, we need to develop more models to determine the value of $\alpha_s$ accurately.
+Through a comparison of the derived functions at both global and high-energy scales, we have made a noteworthy observation.
+The transition from the perturbative to non-perturbative regimes seems to necessitate the inclusion of a constant parameter, denoted as $e$.
+Remarkably, this parameter is autonomously learned by the ML algorithm or serves as a correction to the $\ln(f(Q))$ term.
+These findings provide valuable empirical data and theoretical support, which can prove pivotal for future investigations in this field.
+Moreover, our analysis of the gluon and ghost dressing functions reveals intriguing patterns.
+The modified expressions obtained for both global and high-energy scales accurately capture the non-perturbative tendencies exhibited by these fundamental fields.